tsegall/fta/README.md

 # Fast Text Analyzer #

 Analyze Text data to determine Base Type and Semantic type information and other key metrics associated with a text stream.
-A key objective of the analysis is that it should be sufficiently fast to be inline (e.g. as the data is input from some source it should be possible to stream the data through this class without undue performance degradation).
+Key objective of the analysis include:
+* Sufficiently fast to be used inline.
 See Performance notes below.
+* Minimal false positives for Semantic type detection.

 Support for non-English date detection is relatively robust, with the following exceptions:
 * No support for non-Gregorian calendars
 * No support for non-Arabic numerals

 Notes:
 * By default analysis is performed on the initial 4096 characters of each record (adjustable via setMaxInputLength())
-* Semantic Type detection is typically predicated on valid input data, for example, a field that contains data that looks like phone numbers, but that are in fact invalid, will NOT be detected as the Semantic Type TELEPHONE.
+* Semantic Type detection is typically predicated on plausible input data, for example, a field that contains data that looks like phone numbers, but that are in fact invalid, will NOT be detected as the Semantic Type TELEPHONE.

 Typical usage is: